dwk5123/android-altbeacon-module/android/documentation/index.md

 ### Altbeacon.setBackgroundMode(boolean flag)

 Throttles down Altbeacon library when app placed in background.
-It's detecting automatically onPause and onResume.
-By default the library starts up with `backgroundmode false`
+By default the library starts up with `backgroundmode false`.
+It's possible to change this `onPause` and `onResume` in the `currentActivity`.

 ### Altbeacon.enableAutoRanging()